-\quad The strong impact of the itinerant OHC on the overall effect becomes apparent from examining Table~\ref{Table1}.
-For many of the considered materials, we observe that the IC contribution is larger and of opposite sign to the LC contribution.
-The only exception that does not have an opposite sign in both contributions is fcc Cu.
-On the other hand, comparison of $\mathcal{O}\left(J^{0}\right)$ contribution to the ACA OHC confirms our findings for fcc Pt: both contributions are always similar in magnitude and are of the same sign.
-We confirm this trend further by examining the band filling dependence of the two contributions in all considered materials (not shown), and observe that it holds relatively well in $k$-space $-$ compare for example the distribution of ACA and $\mathcal{O}\left(J^{0}\right)$-OHC along the high symmetry lines and at the Fermi energy of fcc Pt as projected onto the $(k_x,k_y,0)$-plane, shown in Fig.~\ref{fig2}(c,d) and (g,h), respectively.
-Another interesting property of the modern OHC is that the $\mathcal{O}\left(J^{2}\right)$ part seems to dominate the OHC in most of the systems, especially in bcc Fe and Cr.
-However, our most striking observation is that the sign and magnitude of the overall modern OHC can be very different from the conventional ACA-estimated values, which are widely used to confirm the orbital nature of observed phenomena in various experiments~\cite{ando2025orbitronics}.
+The strong impact of the itinerant OHC on the overall effect is apparent from Table~\ref{Table1}.
+For many of the considered materials, the IC contribution is larger in magnitude and of opposite sign to the LC contribution.
+The only exception is ferromagnetic bcc Fe and fcc Cu, where both contributions share the same sign.
+Comparison of the $\mathcal{O}\left(J^{0}\right)$ contribution with the ACA OHC confirms our findings for fcc Pt: both contributions show a very similar behaviour.
+Except for fcc Pt, they are also consistently similar in magnitude and carry the same sign across all materials.
+We confirm this trend further by examining the band-filling dependence of the two contributions in all considered materials, and observe that it holds relatively well throughout $k$-space, as demonstrated for example by the distribution of ACA and $\mathcal{O}\left(J^{0}\right)$ OHC along the high-symmetry lines and at the Fermi energy of fcc Pt projected onto the $(k_x,k_y,0)$-plane, shown in Fig.~\ref{fig2}(c,d) and (g,h), respectively.
+Another noteworthy property of the modern OHC is that the $\mathcal{O}\left(J^{2}\right)$ part appears to dominate in most systems, most prominently in bcc Fe, bcc Cr, and hcp Ti.
+The opposite can be observed for the non-Kubo part of the OHC, which appears to be much smaller than its Kubo counterpart for most of the studied systems, with the exception of fcc Pt, fcc Ge, and monolayer MoS$_{2}$.
+Most strikingly, however, the sign and magnitude of the total modern OHC can differ substantially from the conventional ACA values, which are widely used to confirm the orbital nature of observed phenomena in various experiments~\cite{ando2025orbitronics}.